RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

   immediately.

-- If the rate monotonic period has expired before the task invokes the ``rtems_rate_monotonic_period`` directive, the period will be initiated with a length of period ticks and the calling task returns immediately with a timeout error status.
+- If the rate monotonic period has expired before the task invokes the ``rtems_rate_monotonic_period`` directive, the postponed job will be released until there is no more postponed jobs.
+The calling task returns immediately with a timeout error status.
+In the watchdog routine, the period will still be updated periodically and track the number of the postponed periods.

 Obtaining the Status of a Period
 --------------------------------